Junaidk007/NoSQL_Project-MongoDB-/README.md

-# 📘 MongoDB NoSQL Project – Educational Data Analysis
+# 📘 MongoDB NoSQL Project

 ### 🔍 Overview
 This project demonstrates practical use of **MongoDB**, a leading **NoSQL database**, to manage and analyze educational data involving students, faculty, courses, and activities.